 Not all spouses make good business partners.
-But there’s always an exception, as proven by Kim and Tim Lewis, the husband-and-wife team who appeared on the TV show Shark Tank in Season 10 to pitch their business CurlMix, a line of hair care products specifically made for curly hair.
+But there’s always an exception, as proven by Kim and Tim Lewis, the husband-and-wife team who appeared on Shark Tank in Season 10 to pitch their business CurlMix, a line of hair care products specifically made for curly hair.

 The couple received a generous offer from one of the sharks in the show, but decided to reject the deal to expand the business in their own way.
 Even without the help of the Sharks, the business has grown and is now valued at $12 million!

-Read on to find out what happened to CurlMix after the pitch on Shark Tank and what the company is doing now as a million-dollar business.
+Read on to find out what happened to CurlMix after appearing on Shark Tank and what the company is doing now as a million-dollar business.

 How did CurlMix start?

-The longtime sweethearts Kim and Tim Lewis bootstrapped the business and has turned an ubiquitous hair care ingredient into a natural hair product that paved the way for a multi-million beauty business catering to women with naturally wavy or curly hair.
+Longtime sweethearts Kim and Tim Lewis bootstrapped the business, turning an ubiquitous hair care ingredient into a natural hair product that paved the way for a multi-million beauty business catering to women with naturally wavy or curly hair.

 Shortly after “Natural Hair Academy”, Kim began working on CurlMix.
 Initially, CurlMix was a subscription box containing natural hair care products for curly hair.
 But months into the business, sales were still low and margins in the subscription box business were declining.